khonsulabs/cushy/examples/tabbed-document-ui/README.md

 			- [x] Filename must appear in tab.
 			- [x] Shows the image.
             - [x] Image is top-left justified.
-            - [ ] Image is scaled-up to fit window, aspect ratio must be preserved.
+            - [ ] Image is scaled-up to fit window, aspect ratio must be preserved. ❌ Pending due to image example in cushy currently broken.
-            - [ ] Do not allow image to be scaled down.
+            - [ ] Do not allow image to be scaled down. ❌ Pending due to image example in cushy currently broken.
 			- [ ] If too big to fit in the window, scrollbars must be present to allow panning
 			- [x] Content must be loaded in a thread or async, in the background.
 			- Tab State